34 Silent Signs That Your House is Failing

 If you have water stains that extend across ceilings or run down walls, the cause is probably a leaky roof.
 Tracking down the leak is the hard part; the roof leak repair is usually pretty easy.
 We’ll show you some simple tricks for finding and repairing most of the common types of leaky roofs.
 If you have a leaky roof, you’d better fix it immediately, even if it doesn’t bother you much or you’re getting a new roof next year.
 Even over a short time, small leaks can lead to big problems, such as mold, rotted framing and sheathing, destroyed insulation and damaged ceilings.
 Plus: 14 ways to cover a hideous ceiling.

 If you can’t see any telltale flow marks and the ceiling stain is fairly small, look at the underside of the roof for “shiners.”
 A shiner is a nail that missed the framing member.
 Moisture that escapes into the cold attic from the rooms below often condenses on cold nails.
 Sometimes you can spot this if you climb up into your attic on a cold night.
 The nails will look white because they’re frosted.
 When the attic heats up a bit during the day, the frost melts and drips, then the nails frost up at night again and so on.
 The solution is to simply clip the nail with a side-cutting pliers.
+Be sure you know these 10 roof problems and what to do about them.

 A broken shingle is both ugly and a leak waiting to happen.
 But as long as you can find matching shingles (and you’re not afraid of heights), the repair is straightforward.
 Here’s how to do it.